Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Design

 To mitigate this overhead, we find that reducing the number of draft tokens for collecting attention logits will not hurt the drafting accuracy significantly.
 Remarkably, we observe that using only \emph{the first draft token and the bonus token} leads to a drafting accuracy comparable to using all draft tokens (see Table~\ref{tab:select_two_query}).
 Since we only collect the attention logits of two tokens, the overhead can be reduced to as low as 5\% for Qwen3-8B and 37\% for gpt-oss-20b (see Figure~\ref{fig:design_attn_latency}).
 Furthermore, our ``Collect-2-Query'' approach is much more scalable: the overhead does not increase as we increase $\gamma$.

 The rationale for selecting the first draft token and the bonus token lies in the observation that KV entries selected by consecutive tokens exhibit high overlap.
 As shown in Figure~\ref{fig:design_first_last}, this overlap diminishes as the distance between tokens increases.
-Therefore, to avoid the overfitting to a consecutive range of tokens, it is preferable to select the pair of tokens with the maximum positional distance.
+Therefore, to avoid overfitting to a consecutive range of tokens, it is preferable to select the pair of tokens with the maximum positional distance.
 In our design, these correspond to the first draft token and the bonus token.
-We formalize \projname{}'s KV selection strategy as follows: In practice, $T$ is computed by first averaging the attention logits of the first draft token and the bonus token.
+We formalize \projname{}'s KV selection strategy as follows:

+In practice, $T$ is computed by first averaging the attention logits of the first draft token and the bonus token.
 We then average this result across all query heads ($h$) to obtain a criticality score for each prefix token.
 Finally, $T$ is obtained by selecting the $k$ tokens with the highest scores.